CFDBY/Laval-Nozzle-Analysis/README.md

 # 🚀 Laval Nozzle CFD Analysis (ANSYS Fluent)

+**Project Update Notice ( June 2025 )**
+This project is currently being revised due todiscrepancies identified in the initial simulation results.
+Specifically , some of the wall force and mass flow rate values were found to be unrealistic when compared with the expected physical behavior under the given boundary conditions.

 This project presents a 2D CFD simulation of compressible flow through a **De Laval nozzle**, performed in **ANSYS Fluent 2025 R1**.
 The aim was to observe **choked flow** behavior, check **mass conservation**, and compute **wall total force**.

 ---